sparkdq.core

 Bases: BaseCheck

-Abstract base class for aggregate-level data quality checks.
+Abstract foundation for dataset-level data quality validation checks.

 evaluate(df: DataFrame) AggregateCheckResult[source]

-Evaluates the check and returns a structured result with metadata.
+Execute the check and produce a comprehensive result with full metadata.

 Parameters: